francois-rd/coma/docs/source/tutorials/core/command.rst

 ``SignatureInspector`` is just a lightweight wrapper around :meth:`ParamData.from_signature() <coma.config.cli.ParamData.from_signature()>`, which does all the heavy lifting.
-We'll explore ``from_signature()``'s parameter options an :ref:`example <command_inspection_example>`.
+We'll explore ``from_signature()``'s parameter options in the upcoming :ref:`example <command_inspection_example>`.
 But first, let's get a basic sense of how the command signature is inspected.

 Configs vs Regular Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^